dramforever/easyriscv/index.md

 not featured in the emulator.)

-"Illegal instruction" happens not only in the self explanatory way when an invalid instruction is executed, but also when accessing a CSR in an invalid way, or from too low a privilege level.
+"Illegal instruction" happens not only in the self explanatory way when an invalid instruction is executed, but also happens when accessing a CSR in an invalid way, or from too low a privilege level.

 "Breakpoint", "Environment call from User mode" and "Environment call from Machine mode" will be explained in a future section.